Legendile7/GridShift/README.md

-GridShift Cipher Version Beta 1.7.10
+GridShift Cipher Version Beta 1.8.0

-Created by Divesh Gupta.
-All rights reserved.
+GridShift Cipher © 2021 by Divesh Gupta is licensed under CC BY-NC-ND 4.0.
+To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-nd/4.0/

 [PREREQUISITES]